-The two main categories of sleeves are Set in sleeves and one piece sleeves.
-Then there are Ragalan sleeves which joins the bodice with a slightly curved seam.
-The set in sleeve refers to those sleeves which are joined onto the curved armscye.
+The two main categories of sleeves are Set-in sleeves and one-piece sleeves.
+Then there are Raglan sleeves that join the bodice with a slightly curved seam.
+The set-in sleeve refers to those sleeves which are joined onto the curved armscye.
 They join the side seams of the bodice at the underarm.
-The one piece sleeves are part of the bodice; Kimono sleeves, Dolman/ Magyar sleeves and the batwing sleeves belong to this category.
+The one-piece sleeves are part of the bodice; Kimono sleeves, Dolman/ Magyar sleeves, and the batwing sleeves belong to this category.

 This sleeve has a length between elbow and the wrist.
 The whole idea is that when you wear this sleeve you can see your bracelet.
 From the elbow it measures about 4 inches.

 This is a long sleeve with two sections.
 The top portion of this sleeve flares from the sleeve head towards the wrist.
 The bottom part flares from a fitting wrist to meet the flare from the top.
 The two parts are joined by a seam which maintains its flared lantern shape.
 A long lantern sleeve and short lantern sleeve can be made.

 This sleeve has two pleats at the buttoned cuff and a placket opening.